Burack Distinguished Lecture Series

 Six Weeks before the Lecture:

-6. Bess will send the faculty host an email with important information, the chartstring, the Poster Format Form, the Alcohol Approval Form, and the W-9 Form and will inquire about on-campus parking for the lecturer.
+6. Susan will send the faculty host an email with important information, the chartstring, the Poster Format Form, the Alcohol Approval Form, and the W-9 Form and will inquire about on-campus parking for the lecturer.

 30 Days before the Lecture: